siduction/sidu-manual/data/en/0522-lamp-sql_en.md

 2 rows in set (0.001 sec)
 ~~~

-It is easy to see that the user "*tomtom*" does not get access to system relevant data.
+It is easy to see that the user **tomtom** does not get access to system relevant data.

 ### phpMyAdmin

 As seen before, MariaDB can be administered completely via the command line.
 If you know the syntax, which requires profound knowledge, you will quickly get the desired result this way.

-We use the progrann *phpMyAdmin*, which is more suitable for less experienced users, and enter in the address line of the browser
+We use the progrann *phpMyAdmin*, which is more suitable for less experienced users, and enter:
 **http://localhost/phpmyadmin/**
-in the browser address bar.
-If we have already gone through the configuration according to the manual page [LAMP - Apache](0521-lamp-apache_en.md#apache-einrichten) the call is
+into the browser address bar.
+If we have already gone through the configuration according to the manual page [LAMP - Apache](0521-lamp-apache_en.md#apache-einrichten), the call is:
 **https://server1.org/phpmyadmin/**

-To remove the rights of the database admin *root*, as mentioned above, we use our new database admin *chef* with his password in the login window right away.
+To remove the rights of the database admin **root**, as mentioned above, we use our new database admin **chef** with his password in the login window right away.

 ![Login window](./images/phpmyadmin/ui01.png)

 In the start window we see all databases in the left column.
-In the main part we select the tab **`User accounts`**.
+Then we select the tab **`User accounts`** in the center area.

 ![Start window](./images/phpmyadmin/ui02.png)

-The user accounts overview shows all users and in short form their rights.
-We select here for the user *root* the switch **`Edit privileges`**.
+The user accounts overview shows all users and their rights in short form.
+Here we select the switch **`Edit privileges`** for the **root** user.

 ![User accounts](./images/phpmyadmin/ui03.png)

-Now we see the detailed permissions for the user *root*.
-Here we first remove all rights from him (1a), then grant in the area "*Administration*" the right "*Super*" (1b) and execute the action by clicking the **`OK`** button at the very bottom right of this page (not visible in the screenshot).
+Now we see the detailed permissions for the **root** user.
+Here we first remove all his rights (1a), then, in the area "*Administration*", grant the right "*Super*" (1b), and execute the action by clicking the **`OK`** button at the very bottom right of this page (not visible in the screenshot).

 ![Manage rights of a user (1a, 1b)](./images/phpmyadmin/ui04.png)